Castle of Aguas Mansas: Architecture

-The floor plan of the castle is almost rectangular with four prism-shaped towers on each corner, whose machicolations are still preserved to the current day.
-The castle was built with dimension stones and in two stages, the first in the middle of the 14th century over a former building and the second at the end of the 15th century.
-It also features an impressive moat.
-The highest tower has four floors and a door with a pointed arch.
+The floor plant of the castle is almost rectangular with four prism-shaped towers on each corner whose machicolations are still preserved to the current day.
+Built with dimension stones and in two stages, the first in the middle of the 14th century over a former building and other at the end of the 15th century.
+The highest tower hast four floors and a door with a pointed arch.
 The smallest tower, called de las palomas (of the doves), has some well preserved modillions which supported the machicolation.

 The parade ground, restored in the 16th century, has a cloister shape, is built at two levels and the gallery of the main floor rests on semicircular arches.

-An integral restoration was carried out in 1990, removing some utilitarian rooms created in the 18th and 19th century, returning it to its former appearance.
+An integral restoration was carried out in 1990, removing some removing some utilitarian rooms created in the 18th and 19th century returning it to its former appearance.

-Mural in Agoncillo

-In 2024, a large-scale mural depicting a 16th-century armored knight was completed on a prominent wall facing the Castle of Aguas Mansas in Agoncillo.
-The work was commissioned by the Ayuntamiento de Agoncillo as part of a cultural revitalization initiative surrounding the castle and the annual Brindis de Aguas Mansas festivities.
-Painted by the Spanish street artist Nesui, the mural honors the martial and noble heritage associated with the castle.

-The figure is interpreted as a warrior from the 16th century, clad in Renaissance-style plate armor with a red cloak and gold embroidery, symbolizing nobility, command, and loyalty.
-The mural has since become a visual landmark, anchoring the castle's medieval past and lords in the town's contemporary cultural identity.
-It complements the historical significance of the site, which was restored in the 1990s, and contributes to local tourism through its role in the annual medieval-themed celebrations held in the town square.